 In 2012, Aspen's Verizon revenues were significantly affected in the second half of the year by the impact of Hurricane Sandy as Verizon employees were wholly focused on reconstruction efforts to return damaged infrastructure to operation.
 Verizon's net revenue contribution in the second half of 2012 fell to 3% as revenues contracted at a 70% year/year rate versus a year/year growth rate of 9% during the first half of 2012 when the net revenue contribution was 11%.
 Management expects Verizon's net revenue contribution to be immaterial in 2013.
-This is a planned, long-term strategic shift in which Aspen has decided to phase-out third-party-sourced corporate employee certificate programs in favor of launching its own internal marketing efforts for such programs in 2013.
-The first certificate program recently launched through Aspen's internal marketing department is the Certificate in Project Management.
+This is a planned, long-term strategic shift in which Aspen has decided to de-emphasize third-party-sourced corporate employee certificate programs in favor of launching its own internal marketing efforts for such programs in 2013.
+The first certificate program planned to be launched in early-April through Aspen's internal marketing department is the Certificate in Internet Marketing.